tkraf/BB-STM32WL_Dev_Board/README.md

 ### Setup

 1. **Powering the Board**:
-    - Connect a LiPo battery to the designated connector.
+    - Connect a LiPo battery to the BAT connector on the back of the board.
-    - Optionally, connect a solar panel to the solar charging port.
+    - Optionally, connect a solar panel to the VIN connector.
     - The board can also be powered through the USB port.

 2. **Programming**: